JumaJuiceTime/TheHundredSaints/Classes/Knight?.md

 **Urging great speed:** From Level 5, a knight can urge their steed to great haste once a day, increasing its Speed by 10 for up to 6 Turns.

-===== Knighthood =====
+===== Palatine Status =====

-Knights of Levels 1–2 are known as squires and are not yet regarded as true knights.
+Palatini of Levels 1–2 are known as Acolyte and are not yet regarded as true knights.
 Upon reaching Level 3, the character is knighted by their liege and gains the right to bear a coat of arms, typically emblazoned upon the knight’s shield.

 **Hospitality:** Once knighted, the character earns rights of hospitality and aid from nobles and other knights of the same Alignment.
 Hospitality extends to any companions the knight is willing to vouch for.
 The knight is expected to extend such hospitality in kind.